 Since its formation in 2002, AKF Consulting has become one of the nation’s leading sources of insight and expert guidance in the college savings industry.
 Beginning in 2014, we expanded our expertise into the ABLE and emerging state-run retirement industries.
 Our firm was established with the sole purpose of bringing a private sector perspective to public administrators.
 To this end, our firm only represents the public sector and we bring to bear extensive private sector 529 and retirement experience as well as broad experience in mutual funds and municipal finance.

 As an independent Municipal Advisor registered with the SEC and MSRB, AKF Consulting is held to the highest standards of fiduciary duty.
 Our Municipal Advisor Representatives provide 360-degree strategic advice to public entities involved in the business of establishing and maintaining state-run investment programs nationwide.
-Furthermore, we are staffed by a team of industry veterans with deep experience in in the 529, mutual fund, recordkeeping, retirement, corporate governance, regulatory and consumer marketing areas.
+Furthermore, we are staffed by a team of industry veterans with deep experience in the 529, mutual fund, recordkeeping, retirement, corporate governance and consumer marketing areas.
 Our entire team addresses the unique nature of each client engagement to ensure that each program is customized to the needs and objectives of each state administrator and board.

 Andrea Feirstein founded AKF Consulting Group in 2002 to address the growing need in the college savings marketplace for unbiased, expert advice on all aspects of 529 plan design and administration.
 Since then, she has expanded the firm’s focus to include ABLE plans and state-run retirement plans.
 Today, she oversees the firm’s engagements on all these initiatives.